Electoral system of Australia: Alternative voting methods

 Most voting takes place with registered voters attending a polling station on election day, where they are given a ballot paper which they mark in a prescribed manner and then place it into a ballot box.
 However, alternative voting methods are available.
 For example, a person may vote by an absentee ballot whereby a voter attends a voting place which is not in the electoral district in which they are registered to vote.
 Instead of marking the ballot paper and putting it in the ballot box, the voter's ballot paper is placed in an envelope and then it is sent by the voting official to the voter's home district to be counted there.
 Other alternatives are postal voting and early voting, known as "pre-poll voting", which are also available to voters who would not be in their registered electoral districts on an election day.

 A form of postal voting was introduced in Western Australia in 1877, followed by an improved method in South Australia in 1890.
 On the other hand, concerns about postal voting have been raised as to whether it complies with the requirements of a secret ballot, in that people cast their vote outside the security of a polling station, and whether voters can cast their vote privately free from another person's coercion.

 In voting for the Australian Capital Territory Legislative Assembly, voters may choose between voting electronically or on paper.
 Otherwise, Australian elections are carried out using paper ballots.
 If more than one election takes place, for example for the House of Representatives and the Senate, then each election is on a separate ballot paper, which are of different colours and which are deposited into separate ballot boxes.

+Electoral reform

+There are organisations, such as the Proportional Representation Society of Australia (PRSA), and political parties, such as the Australian Greens, that support changing the electoral system to the House of Representatives to that of a proportional representation system.

 Allocation process

-Allocation process for House of Representatives
+Allocation process for House of Representatives (instant-runoff/alternative vote)

 The main elements of the operation of preferential voting for single-member House of Representatives divisions are as follows: